venkadesh-kannan/Lending-Club-Case-Study/README.md

 ## Acknowledgements
-- This project was inspired by Upgrad and I thank Saumya Singh <its.saumyah@gmail.com> for her unwavering help and support.
+  This project was inspired by Upgrad and was completed inn collaboration with Saumya Singh, Email: its.saumyah@gmail.com.

 ## Contact
-Created by [@Venkadeah-kannan]- feel free to contact me!
+Created by [@porshebeau]in collaboration with [@Venkadesh-kannan] .
+Feel free to contact us!